dcastil/tailwind-merge/docs/when-and-how-to-use-it.md

 }
 ```

-The main downsides of this approach are that it only works one level deep (you can't override the `!bg-red-500` class in the example above) and that it's not obvious from the component's API which classes can be overridden.
+The main downside of this approach are that it only works one level deep (you can't override the `!bg-red-500` class in the example above).

 ---